Current Gallery: Accessories / accessories186

 About the Costume

 This lace shawl, which appeared in the 1940 film The Letter is far more than just a beautiful piece of clothing.
-Its appearance serves to symbolize Davis’ character Leslie Crosbie’s habit of weaving a web of lies while feigning innocence.
+Its appearance serves to symbolize Bette Davis’ character Leslie Crosbie’s habit of weaving a web of lies while feigning innocence.
 The piece was reused in the 1946 film The Beast with Five Fingers, where it was worn by Andrea King as Julie Holden.

 This lace shawl, which appeared in the 1940 film The Letter is far more than just a beautiful piece of clothing.
-Its appearance serves to symbolize Davis’ character Leslie Crosbie’s habit of weaving a web of lies while feigning innocence.
+Its appearance serves to symbolize Bette Davis’ character Leslie Crosbie’s habit of weaving a web of lies while feigning innocence.
 The piece was reused in the 1946 film The Beast with Five Fingers, where it was worn by Andrea King as Julie Holden.

 Credits